leejss/canvas-game/README.md

 - Camera instance has a position and it is updated by position of hero.
 We use hero's position as a reference point.
 - When we draw an image, we subtract the camera position from the image position.
 So the image will be drawn at the same position relative to the camera position.
 - Clear rendering context and then translate the rendering context by camera position.

+## Collision detection

+- Collision detection is a process of detecting whether two objects are colliding.

+## Position of GameObject

 ## Memo